aridjayarecipes/cutesrecipes.web.app/content/post/2292-steps-to-prepare-perfect-simmererd-pumpkin.md

 1. Get 150 cc water

 This video will show you how to make Kabocha no Nimono (simmered pumpkin), healthy but tasty side dish.
 Vegetable dishes boiled or simmered in seasoned broth are called Nimono.
 Japanese pumpkin, Kabocha, is very dense and sweet, different from pumpkin in the US.
-The pumpkin is not simply boiled in water, it's simmered in a mixture of Japanese condiments such as soy sauce, mirin and sake.
+The pumpkin is not simply boiled in water, it&#39;s simmered in a mixture of Japanese condiments such as soy sauce, mirin and sake.

 <!--inarticleads2-->